Summer Camp Experiences

 This summary of STEM-focused summer camps in the KC region provides a starting point for exploring your options.
 NOTE: This information is reviewed and updated each winter as organizations announce plans.
 Always check with camp organizers directly to confirm details.

-The American Royal STEM Camp is a three-day day camp for middle school students in late June.
+The American Royal Agriculture STEM Camp is a one-day camp for middle school students.
 Students will participate in discussion and hands-on activities directly connected to the ag industry and ag careers.
-Daily themes, including plant, animal and ag technology, will introduce campers to a broad spectrum of STEM in agriculture.
+The camp will include themes related to plant, animal and ag technology.
 Learn more.

 Summer at Barstow includes more than 50 STEM-themed camps at the Barstow School, 11511 State Line Road, Kansas City.
 Browse the offerings.